AntonPates/domain-name-index/README.md

 # domain-name-index
-Domain name index responses if domain name in it or not with consideration of wildcard
+Domain name index responses whether domain name in it or not with consideration of wildcard